keylightberlin/pagerduty-downtime-incident/README.md

-# Uptime check with pagerduty incident integration
+# PagerDuty Downtime Trigger

-Pagerduty allows to creat incidents via API.
+PagerDuty allows to creat incidents via API.
 This action checks if a specific endpoint is reachable and creates an incident in case it's not working.

-see here for more information on the incindens API: https://developer.pagerduty.com/docs/incident-creation-api
+see here for more information on the incidents API: https://developer.pagerduty.com/docs/incident-creation-api

 ## Inputs